Draw the Line (Aerosmith album): Background

 By 1977, Aerosmith had released four studio albums, the two most recent – Toys in the Attic (1975) and Rocks (1976) – catapulting the band to stardom.
 However, as the band began recording its next album, Draw the Line, their excessive lifestyle, combined with constant touring and drug use, began to take its toll.
 "Draw the Line was untogether because we weren't a cohesive unit anymore," guitarist Joe Perry admitted in the Stephen Davis band memoir Walk This Way.
-"We were drug addicts dabbling in music, rather than musicians dabbling in drugs.
+"We were drug addicts dabbling in music, rather than musicians dabbling in drugs."

 Although the LP would sell well more than a million copies in fewer than six weeks after its release, in 2014 Perry would refer to it as "the beginning of the end" and "the decay of our artistry."

-Recording and composition

-According to Steven Tyler's autobiography Does the Noise In My Head Bother You, manager David Krebs suggested that the band record its next album at an estate near Armonk, New York called the Cenacle, "away from the temptation of drugs."
-The plan failed miserably, however, with Tyler recalling, "Drugs can be imported, David... we have our resources.
-Dealers deliver!
-Hiding us away in a three-hundred room former convent was a prescription for total lunacy."
-Largely due to their drug consumption, both Tyler and Perry were not as involved in the writing and recording as they had been on previous albums.
-According to Perry:

-Producer Jack Douglas, who had started producing the band with Get Your Wings in 1974, expressed similar feelings about the apathy that permeated the recording sessions:
+Writing

+In March 1977, the band and producer Jack Douglas set up camp at a haunted mansion called The Cenacle.
+They would spend three months writing inside the manor.